oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 can be used as an authorization grant when the authorization scope is limited to the protected resources under the control of the client, or to protected resources previously arranged with the authorization server.
-Client credentials are used as an authorization grant typically when the client is acting on its own behalf (the client is also the resource owner) or is requesting access to protected resources based on an authorization previously arranged with the authorization server.
+Client credentials are used when the client is requesting access to protected resources based on an authorization previously arranged with the authorization server.

 ## Access Token